Safiya Songhai: Journalism and television producing

 Songhai was an Anchor for Arise News Now at the international news network, Arise.tv.
 In 2012, Songhai was a weekend anchor and general assignment reporter for the ABC affiliate KQ2 in St. Joseph, Missouri.
 In 2008, she covered the Crime and Justice beat for the Richard French Live show on WRNN-TV in Westchester, NY.
 Songhai has also contributed to the online news network FDNN-TV covering human interest stories of East Coast firefighters.
 While in college and graduate school, Songhai worked as a TV host, and producer for WHUT-TV, the PBS affiliate in Washington, DC.
 She won a Student Emmy as a co-producer for a special called the Spring Black Arts Festival.
 Songhai also announced and produced the weekend lottery broadcast at WJZ-TV 13 in Baltimore, MD.

 Songhai is featured in two books as an expert interview, Shut Up and Shoot Documentary Guide a Down and Dirty DV Production by Anthony Q. Artis and Reel Food from Reel Women by Nina Knapp.
-Songhai has been featured in Hype Hair magazine, Jet magazine and has written an article for The Washington Post.
+Songhai has been featured in Hype Hair magazine, and was the Jet Beauty of the Week in the December 22-29, 2008 of Jet magazine.